garrett-sutton/garrett-sutton.github.io/_drafts/grams.md

-motives behind why my Grandma brought this up while we were on the phone is another subject entirely, but as we were talking, she said something along the lines of She is your kid (referring to Gwen) and you need to put your foot down with her Grand mothers if you see fit.
+motives behind why my Grandma brought this up while we were on the phone is another subject entirely, but as we were talking, she said something along the lines of "She is your kid (referring to Gwen) and you need to put your foot down with her Grandmothers if you see fit".
 I sort of laughed this off at the time, but it does continue to ring in my head a bit.
 I think by the nature of the relationship between grandparents, parents, and children, there is likely to always be at least